 We have been working with the Founder of Save the Bees Australia, Simon Mulvany, to design and develop the online Beekeeping 101 Course.
 Click here…

-Discover Learning Designs’ (DLD) focus is on the Instructional Design of engaging, reflective and application-based workplace training programs and training materials.
+Discover Learning Designs’ (DLD) provides engaging instructional design in Melbourne.
+Our focus is on the Instructional Design of engaging, reflective and application-based workplace training programs and training materials.

 Simply put, we work to maximize the effectiveness, efficiency and appeal of learning experiences.